amplience/amplience-sfcc-composable-commerce/docs/amplience/navigation.md

 * **External link**: Points to just a visualisation with no content
 * **Internal**: Points to just a visualisation with no content

-> Note: For a Content page, to see the content simply select select the menu item in the visualisation.
+> Note: For a Content page, to see the content simply select the menu item in the visualisation.
 Alternatively open the content type

 ## Building a custom navigation hierarchy